 - 1. Check that the paper type you have loaded corresponds to the paper type selected in the front panel and in your software.
-To check on the front panel, use the View loaded paper key. - 2.
-Check that you are using appropriate print-quality settings for your purposes (see Printing on page 41).
+To check on the front panel, use the View loaded paper key. - Check that you are using appropriate print-quality settings for your purposes (see Printing on page 41).
 Select the custom print-quality options in the driver dialog (Mac OS Print dialog), and try turning on the Maximum detail option.
-You may wish to reprint your job at this point in case the problem has been solved. - 3.
-If the resolution of your image is greater than the printing resolution, you may notice a loss of line quality.
+You may wish to reprint your job at this point in case the problem has been solved. - If the resolution of your image is greater than the printing resolution, you may notice a loss of line quality.
 You can find the Max.
 Application Resolution option in the Windows driver dialog's Advanced tab, under Document Options > Printer Features.
-If you change this option, you may wish to reprint your job at this point in case the problem has been solved. - 4.
-If lines are too thin or missing, print the Image Diagnostics Print.
-See The Image Diagnostics Print.
-See The Image Diagnostics - If the problem remains, go to the front panel and select the lnk menu icon, then Printhead information to see the printhead alignment status.
-If the status is PENDING, you should align the printheads.
-See Align the printheads on page 144.
+If you change this option, you may wish to reprint your job at this point in case the problem has been solved. - If lines are too thin or missing, print the Image Diagnostics Print.
+See The Image Diagnostics Print on page 137. - 5.
+Try aligning the printheads.
+See Align the printheads on page 148.
 After alignment, you may wish to reprint your job in case the problem has been solved. - 6.
 Go to the front panel and press the View loaded paper key to see the paper advance calibration status.
-If the status is RECOMMENDED, you should perform paper advance calibration: see Recalibrate the paper advance on page 119.
+If the status is RECOMMENDED, you should perform paper advance calibration: see Recalibrate the paper advance on page 122.